International Engagement

 The Committee on Earth Observation Satellites

 CSIRO, through its CCEO, is an active member of CEOS and leads Australia’s engagement in this forum, which includes the widest global membership of civilian government EO satellite agencies.
-CSIRO has held several leadership positions over the last few years:
+CSIRO is a leader and/or key contributor to CEOS activities aligned with Australia’s priorities, and contributes to the three major face-to-face meetings:

 The Group on Earth Observations